LouiseSteward/learn/newborn-care/text/quiz-03.md

 style: chapter test
 ---

+{% include metadata %}

-## Quiz 3: The routine care of normal infants
+# Quiz 3: The routine care of normal infants

 Please choose the *one*, most correct answer to each question or statement.